How to Start a Daycare at Home

 • Food and beverages

-You won’t get any students if no one knows that about your daycare business.
-Marketing is an essential part of running your business, and social media has made it easier than ever.
+You won’t get any students if no one knows about your daycare business.
+Ways to promote your business is an essential part of running your business, and social media has made it easier than ever.
 Consider creating a social media strategy across Twitter, Facebook, Instagram, and even YouTube.
 Running ads on these types of platforms is generally inexpensive and effective at targeting local markets.
 You can even promote yourself in local Facebook groups.

 Finally, it’s important that your website is appealing to parents.
 If your marketing efforts are successful, that’s where they’ll go to find out more.
 Consider printing your curriculum and enacting an SEO strategy that helps your business pop up in search engine results for local daycares.